 There are many opportunities in the Mathematics Department for undergraduates.
 We discuss these below:

 There are three levels of honors, cum laude (honors), magna cum laude (high honors), and summa cum laude (highest honors.)
 Cum laude is awarded to a UF student with a 3.5 GPA earned as an upper-division student.
 This is standard across UF.
 The awards of magna cum laude and summa cum laude is determined by the department.
 For each of these latter two distinctions the Mathematics Department requires an undergraduate thesis.
-Students interested in pursuing high honors should consult Guidelines for Graduation with Honors in Mathematics.
+Students interested in pursuing high honors should consult Guidelines for Graduation with Honors in Mathematics (PDF).

 Before considering an undergraduate thesis:

 - No honors are given unless your GPA is at least 3.5.
 Do not start down this path without meeting this requirement

 - You will need an advisor.
 Talk to a professor you know and have taken a course with.
 They will have a good idea of your ability and background knowledge.

 - Plan two semesters in advance.
 You will need one semester to learn the background on your topic and do your research.
 It is nearly impossible to complete a thesis in a single semester.
 This is not just another term paper

 - You will need a second semester to write up your results, to get your advisor’s approval, and to submit the thesis.
 Properly writing results is part of the research process.

 The University Scholars Program is an opportunity for a UF undergraduate to get a taste of research while being mentored by a UF faculty member.